Should I Hire a Remodeling Contractor or a Handyman?19 July 2016

 - What is my time worth?

-By definition, a General Contractor is an individual or firm that estimates a project, orders materials, schedules multiple crews (both employee and subcontractors) and supervises those crews until a project is completed.
-When hiring a general contractor you get the benefit of their years of experience, the relationships they have forged with vendors, suppliers and city inspectors and their knowledge of running construction projects.
+By definition, a remodeling contractor, otherwise known as a general contractor is an individual or firm that estimates a project, orders materials, schedules multiple crews (both employee and subcontractors) and supervises those crews until a project is completed.
+When hiring a home remodeling contractor you get the benefit of their years of experience, the relationships they have forged with vendors, suppliers and city inspectors and their knowledge of running construction projects.
 There is a financial value assigned to hiring a GC.
-You have to believe your time and experience is worth hiring someone else to help you, or a general contractor is not a good fit for you.
+You have to believe your time and experience is worth hiring someone else to help you, or a remodeling contractor is not a good fit for you.

 Always remember, you get what you pay for and you only want to pay for a project once!